CaioFilus/firestore-sequelizer/README.md

 # Firestore Sequelizer
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)
 # Simple Firebase ORM
-If you like to use Sequelize and use models in your backend projects try to use FirestoreSequelizer, some features that you have:
+If you like to use Sequelize and use models in your backend projects try to use FirestoreSequelizer, some features:
   - Create Models for your Collections;
+  - Create Single Doc Collections;
   - Construct Select query's like Sequelize using where and orderBy;
   - Default Attributes values for Collection Models;
   - Attributes Validation;